 Kids age out of pediatric medicines by middle school.
 Pediatrics cites research demonstrating that learning how to swallow a pill may be easier for younger children to master before they’re facing the anxiety that can come from having to swallow something whole.

 Prepare Them for Self-Care During Puberty

-From late elementary school through middle school—the conversation about personal hygiene and self-care is never a one and done.
-As kids enter puberty (roughly between ages 9-14 according to Dr. Swanson), a lot of them start to develop body odor—this is normal.
+From late elementary school through high school—the conversation about personal hygiene and self-care is never a one-and-done.
+As kids enter puberty (roughly between ages 9-14, according to Dr. Swanson), a lot of them start to develop body odor—this is normal.
 But kids need to learn that deodorants can help get rid of the odor of sweat by covering it up, and antiperspirants actually stop or dry up perspiration.

 Regularly Remind Them of Other Self-Care Basics

-During these middle school years, parents will find that it’s useful to regularly remind kids about showering, wearing clean clothes, and twice-daily teeth brushing.
+During these high school years, parents will find that it’s useful to regularly remind kids about showering, wearing clean clothes, and twice-daily teeth brushing.
 Hey, they’re still kids!